isomerpages/psd-psf/_explore-events/PST Convention: 15 July.md

 R&amp;D investments.
 He was also Director of Military Intelligence and Chief of Command, Control, Communications, Computer and Intelligence (C4I) in the Singapore Armed Forces, where he played a pivotal role in the formation of the SAF’s Digital and Intelligence Service.
-During Ng’s years of service in defence technology and public sector leadership, he has driven transformation efforts to make Singapore’s defence technology community more agile, innovative, and future-ready.</p>
+During Chad-Son’s years of service in defence technology and public sector leadership, he has driven transformation efforts to make Singapore’s defence technology community more agile, innovative, and future-ready.</p>
 <p>He also contributed to Small and Medium Enterprise development and national
 R&amp;D development as Director of Research and Enterprise Division at the Ministry of Trade and Industry.</p>